Bing Xin: Life

 After war period, Bing Xin worked at the Department of New Chinese Literature at the University of Tokyo, and taught the history of Chinese new literature from 1949 to 1951, and published some short articles in local newspapers.

 Later in her life, Bing Xin taught in Japan for a short period and stimulated more cultural communications between China and the other parts of the world as a traveling Chinese writer.
 In literature, Bing Xin founded the "Bing Xin Style" as a new literary style.
 She contributed a lot to children's literature in China (her writings were incorporated into children's textbooks), and also undertook various translation tasks, including translating the works of Indian literary figure Rabindranath Tagore.

 Because of the translation of Kahlil Gibran's The Prophet, Sand and Foam, Rabindranath Tagore's Gitanjali, The Gardener and other works, she was awarded the National Order of the Cedar by the president of the Republic of Lebanon in 1995.
 Tagore's prose poems inspired Bing Xin.
 She wrote the influential prose letters To the Little Readers, which was the best example.
 Affected by Tagore's pantheism, Bing Xin's creation moves towards the chant of tender love.
 With Tagore's influence, Bing Xin also created Fanxing and Chunshui.
 Bing Xin said, when she wrote Fanxing (A Maze of Stars)繁星 and Chunshui (Spring Water)春水, she was not writing poems.
 She was just influenced by Tagore's Stray Birds and wrote these "fragmented thoughts" in a few words in her notebook then collected into a collection.

-Bing Xin's literary career was prolific and productive.
-She wrote a wide range of works—prose, poetry, novels, reflections, etc. Her career spanned more than seven decades in length, from 1919 to the 1990s.
+Bing Xin's literary career was prolific.

 During the Cultural Revolution (1966–1976), Bing Xin and her family were denounced.
 She was sent to a May Seventh Cadre School in Xianning, Hubei province.

 After the Cultural Revolution, Bing Xin ushered in the second creative climax in her life.
 In June 1980, Bing Xin suffered from cerebral thrombosis, but she still insisted on writing.
 The short story Kongchao (Empty Nest)空巢 was published during this period and won the National Excellent Short Story Award.

 In September 1994, Bing Xin was admitted to Beijing Hospital due to heart failure.
 From February 13, 1999, her condition deteriorated and she died on February 28, 1999, in Beijing Hospital at the age of 98.
 Shortly before her death, Zhu Rongji, Li Ruihuan, Hu Jintao and other central leaders, as well as leaders and writers' representatives of the China Writers Association visited her in person in the hospital.